Disclaimer: I do not own Bioshock.

 How her playfulness and innocence had puzzled him at times, though he had gotten used to it.
 Her grisly task of going around collecting blood and ADAM from dead bodies.
 All the while keeping her safe from harm.
 Then that fateful incident on New Year's Eve when she was taken from him and he... died.

-Then waking up again many years later to find Rapture in ruins and his daughter still at the hands of the blasted psychotic woman.
-How he wished he had been the one to end her.
+Then waking up again many years later to find Rapture in ruins and his daughter still at the hands of the blasted psychotic woman who had him killed.
+How he wished he had been the one to actually end her.
 Then his mind flicked to the first Little Sister he had gotten his hands on.
 How she was similar to Eleanor and yet how he had harvested her without first thinking on the matter.
-After consuming that first Little Sister for all her ADAM, he had been revolted by his actions.
+After consuming that first Little Sister for all her ADAM, he had been instantly revolted by his actions.

-He realized how terrible a sight and act it was and vowed to never again do such a despicable act.
-How he wished he could take it back and do it right.
+He realized how terrible a sight and act it was and vowed to never again do such a despicable thing.
+How he wished he could take that one major error in judgement back and do it right.
 How he wished Eleanor had not seen that.
 How he wished Eleanor had not consumed those Little Sisters at the end in order to save themselves.
-Those acts had changed her, of that she was terribly clear, but because of his actions after that first harvesting and especially up there in his final moments with her he had given her hope that she could redeem herself.
+Those acts had changed her, of that she was terribly clear, but because of his actions after that first harvesting and especially up there in his final moments with her he had given her hope that she could one day maybe redeem herself.
+He had faith that she could.

 His heart wrenched at the thought of her, even as it began to slow in its beating.
 He did not know how long he drifted down to the depths, or whether or not the darkness that surrounded him was because he was slowly dying or from the darkness of the deeps, but he did not care.
 This was the end of the line.
 That much was true.
 Sure enough, his vision blurred even more and with one last mental struggle he pictured his daughter in his mind as he faded back to the darkness.